teymzz/Interval/README.md

 # Interval.JS Package

-Interval.js is javascript plugin that is used for handling timeout events and loops in a more consise way providing extended functionality for pausing timeouts and managing browser visibilitychange events.
+The Interval javascript plugin is used for handling timeout events and loops in a more consise way providing extended functionality for pausing timeouts and managing browser visibilitychange events.

 ## Initialization